Benedict Hollerbach: Club career

 After playing youth football with TSV Tutzing, Bayern Munich and VfB Stuttgart, Hollerbach signed for Wehen Wiesbaden on a three-year contract in September 2020.

+In July 2023, Hollerbach signed for Union Berlin, moving to the top-flight Bundesliga for the first time in his career.

+On 1 June 2025, it was announced that Hollerbach would join Mainz 05 by signing a contract until 2029.

 International career

 Hollerbach has represented Germany at under-18 level.